deepnetworkgmbh/blog/_posts/2019-12-19-aad-pod-binding-sql-server-conn.md

 ## Considerations While Using aad-pod-identity in Cluster

 There are some [scenarious](https://itnext.io/using-aad-pod-identity-in-your-azure-kubernetes-clusters-what-to-watch-out-for-73d5d73960f) that you should be aware of before using cluster level pod identity binding.
 There are some in-work improvements to handle these issues according to the [article](https://medium.com/microsoftazure/pod-identity-5bc0ffb7ebe7).
 You can see the details of them from the provided article.
 For example, Azure Kubernetes Service (`AKS`) stores Service Principal credential used to talk with the Azure API in plain-text.
+This service principal is separate from the underlying identity's service principal.
+It is the service principal that is created while provisioning the cluster.
 In addition, the deployed `MIC` pod mounts that file into itself.
 So, any user with execute access on `MIC` can access to these credentials.

 ## Summary